Songyee Yoon

 Songyee Yoon (born 26 December 1975) is a venture capitalist, the founder and managing partner of Principal Venture Partners (PVP), an AI-focused investment firm established in 2024, and since 2025 a member of the board of directors of HP Inc.

-She was formerly the president and chief strategy officer (CSO) of NCSoft, and also served as chief executive officer (CEO) of NCSoft West.
+She was formerly the president and chief strategy officer (CSO) of NCSoft, and also was chief executive officer (CEO) of NCSoft West.
 She later became the founder and managing partner of the venture capital firm Chamaeleon.
 Earlier in her career, she worked at McKinsey & Company and at SK Telecom, where she became the company’s first female and youngest executive team member at the age of 29.

 Yoon is a trustee of the Carnegie Endowment for International Peace, and a member of the MIT Corporation.
 She was also an advisory board member of the Center for Asian Pacific Policy, a visiting fellow at RAND Corporation's Center to Advance Racial Equity Policy, and is currently a member of the Council of Korean Americans.
 She is the inspiration for the "genius girl" character in the television series KAIST.